OpenAI and the Linux Foundation have announced the creation of the Agentic AI Foundation, aligning with Canadian values and interests.

 How does this benefit developers and enterprises?

-Common standards reduce lock-in and make it easier to plug agents into tools and data—speeding reliable workflows and compliance across existing systems.
+Common standards reduce lock-in and make it easier to integrate agents with tools and data—speeding reliable workflows and compliance across existing systems.
 WIRED

-OpenAI, Anthropic and Block have co-founded the Agentic AI Foundation (AAIF) under the Linux Foundation to standardise and accelerate open-source “agentic AI.”
-At launch, three cornerstone projects move into AAIF: OpenAI’s AGENTS.md, Anthropic’s Model Context Protocol (MCP) and Block’s goose agent framework.
-The effort has backing from Google, Microsoft, AWS, Bloomberg and Cloudflare. linuxfoundation.org+2WIRED+2
+OpenAI, Anthropic and Block have co-founded the Agentic AI Foundation (AAIF) under the Linux Foundation to standardize and accelerate open-source “agentic AI.”
+At launch, three cornerstone projects have joined AAIF: OpenAI’s AGENTS.md, Anthropic’s Model Context Protocol (MCP), and Block’s goose agent framework.
+This effort is supported by Google, Microsoft, AWS, Bloomberg, and Cloudflare. linuxfoundation.org+2WIRED+2

 Why this matters for 2026

-Open, vendor-neutral standards are becoming the plumbing of AI assistants that plan, call tools and act.
-By placing MCP, goose and AGENTS.md in a Linux Foundation home, AAIF aims to ensure interoperability, transparent governance and community-driven evolution—the same playbook that helped Linux, Kubernetes and PyTorch scale.
+Open, vendor-neutral standards are becoming the foundational elements for AI assistants that plan, call tools, and take action.
+By placing MCP, goose, and AGENTS.md within a Linux Foundation framework, AAIF aims to ensure interoperability, transparent governance, and community-driven evolution—the same approach that helped Linux, Kubernetes, and PyTorch grow.
 WIRED+1

 What’s new